Kourtney Kardashian Is a Vision in Short White Wedding Dress: Pics

-Kourtney Kardashian Wears Short White Wedding Dress and Long Veil Inspired By Travis Barker's Tattoo
+Kourtney Kardashian Wears Short White Wedding Dress and Long Veil Inspired By Travis Barker's Head Tattoo

 Kourtney Kardashian was a vision in white during her wedding to Travis Barker in Italy over the weekend.
 While the pair are already legally married, they took Portofino, Italy to celebrate their nuptials.